 U of T’s School of Cities brings together researchers from across disciplines to address the challenges facing urban areas.
-The university supports student start-up companies; aspiring entrepreneurs can grow their ideas through 11 accelerators and more than 250 courses.
+The university supports student start-up companies; aspiring entrepreneurs can grow their ideas through over 10 accelerators and more than 250 courses.
 Given U of T’s size, one might think professors would be too busy for undergraduates, but the university fosters small-group learning opportunities, such as first-year seminars.
 Incoming engineering students can join the U of T Engineering Academy for a free refresher program on high school math, chemistry and physics.

-In 2021, U of T was named the top-placed Canadian university in Times Higher Education’s global ranking on employability of graduates for the ninth year in a row.
+This year, U of T is implementing a new model for mental health services that aims to get students the help they need faster and in ways that address individual needs.
+In 2022, U of T was named the top-placed Canadian university in Times Higher Education’s global ranking on employability of graduates for the tenth year in a row.
 “The university has worked hard to make sure graduates are equipped with both the academic credentials and the core competencies they need to succeed,” says president Meric Gertler.

 • Forensic Science: This program is offered at the Mississauga campus and features a house where crime scenes are recreated for study.

 • Management Co-op: In this Scarborough campus program, modelled on the MBA, students get on-the-job learning through 12 months of co-op employment.